st-olz/metal_archives/README.md

 # What are the predominant genres and themes in metal music and where they are most popular
 In this project we will web scrape, clean and analyse data about metal bands from all over the world.
 The goal is to answer the following questions:
-- Which countries are most of the bands from in total numbers and by population
+- Which countries are the most metal bands from in total numbers and by population?
-- What are the most popular sub-genres and lyrical themes
+- What are the most popular sub-genres and lyrical themes?
 - Are there differences in the questions above for bands that are independent or signed to a label?
+- Are there differences in the questions above for bands from different world regions?

 The data we use is web scraped from Encyclopaedia Metallum: The Metal Archives (https://www.metal-archives.com/) that is an online encyclopedia based upon musical artists who predominantly